kamu-data/kamu-docs/content/cli/collab/ipfs.md

 aliases:
 ---

-The `kamu` and [IPFS](https://ipfs.io/) (The Interplanetary File System) projects have overlaping goals - preserving and growing humanity's knowledge.
+The `kamu` and [IPFS](https://ipfs.io/) (The Interplanetary File System) projects have overlapping goals - preserving and growing humanity's knowledge.

 While IPFS focuses on storing files (objects), `kamu`'s focus is on structured data and dynamic data processing, but under the hood even a real-time dataset in `kamu` is just a set of files!